jasonanovak/smart-home-reviews/reviews/ceiling_fans.md

 assembly differences.
 If you're ordering all your fans at once, this shouldn't be a problem, but, if you're adding/replacing fans over time, you may get two different generations of fans as I don't think retailers differentiate.
+- There's a lot of SKUs for the same fans across different retailers with different pricing, making it hard to know for sure what you're getting without diligent decoding.